AMDESE/AMDSEV/README.md

 ```
 # ./launch-qemu.sh -hda <IMAGE_NAME>.qcow2 -vnc 1 -console serial -sev-es
 ```
-NOTE: when guest is booting, CTRL-C is mapped to CTRL-], use CTRL-] to stop the guest
+NOTE: when the guest is booting, CTRL-C is mapped to CTRL-], use CTRL-] to stop the guest

 Select the newly installed SEV-ES kernel to boot.